 In most cases, you will find it difficult to get someone to delete online content you find objectionable.
-Luckily, you there is another option: Google’s URL removal tool.
+Luckily, there is another option: Google’s URL removal tool.

-Google will remove content from its search results according certain conditions, which it lists on its Removal Policy page.
+Google will remove content from its search results according to certain conditions, which it lists on its Removal Policy page.
 These conditions include:

 - Images of child sexual abuse